CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/ee44df05-db8b-41d0-b370-850e8a4e56ea" height="60%" width="60%"/>
 </p>
 <p>
-Navigate in Azure to Client\Network settings\client512_z1\DNS servers then select custom and add the IP address of the Domain Controller
+Navigate in Azure to Client\Network settings\client512_z1\DNS servers then select custom and add the IP address of the Domain Controller.
+This will set the DNS of Client to DomainController.
 </p>
 <p>
 <h4>Client System</h4>